BLOG Summer/Fall 2019

 regional public safety stations for traffic, weather, and emergency

-contact with the mass public.
+the mass public.

 recently we've passed through the Armageddon of Part 15 radio as the